nickolasdias/DataScienceEmProducao/README.md

 In the case of Rossmann's Stores the business problem was to make **a sales prevision of all the stores in the next six weeks**.

-There are four importants points to consider:
+So, there are four importants points to consider:

-- Understand the motivation of the problem
+- Understand the motivation of the problem - What is the motivation for making this a sales prevision ?

-- Understand the root cause of the problem
+- Understand the root cause of the problem - Why do it ?

-- Identify the project sponsor.
+- Identify the project sponsor - Who's the stalkerholder ?

-- Understand the solution format
+- Understand the solution format - Granulality, for example.

+Using these points above, it was answered

 - The motivation was that the CFO requested this solution during a monthly results meeting.